karttur/basin_extract_docs/_posts/2020/2020-10-28-basin-delineate-06.markdown

 the script will only take a few minutes, and then you should have a new ESRI shape file with all the delineated basins.

 ### Inspect

+There are some geographical situations that can not be automatically resolved.

+1. in low laying coastal regions, two kinds of problems can appear
+   - The mouth of otherwise well defined river might become widened and thus include areas that does not drain into the river,
+   - two separate rivers might be merged into a single basin or even a single mouth, even when they are separate.